 Source Material Maximisation

-So, getting 5-7 pieces of content from one single session isn’t just possible, it’s actually pretty straightforward once you start thinking systematically.
-When you’re recording anything, from a song, a practice session, to even just noodling around, capture WAY more than you think you need.
-Film yourself setting up the gear, struggling with difficult parts, nailing the perfect take, and then talking about the experience afterwards.
+Getting 5-7 pieces of content from one session is straightforward once you think systematically.
+Capture everything.
+Not just the final take, capture setup, mistakes, successes, post-recording thoughts.
+Film way more than you think you’ll actually need.
+Film yourself setting up the gear.
+Film yourself struggling with the difficult parts.
+Film yourself finally nailing the perfect take.
+Film yourself talking about the whole experience afterwards.
+That’s four pieces of content right there.
 That’s already four different pieces of content right there, and we haven’t even gotten creative yet.

-Actually, here’s something we have found that works really well.
-Record a “director’s commentary” while you’re watching back your own footage.
+Record a “director’s commentary” while you’re watching back your own footage, works very well.
 It sounds weird (maybe even a bit clichéd and cheesy), but people love hearing your thought process about your own creative decisions.
 “Oh, that part where I messed up?
-That actually gave me an idea for a completely different song.”
+That gave me an idea for a completely different song.”
 It’s how most people will relate to you, as they see you not taking yourself too seriously.

 Platform-Specific Adaptation